burrrata/apodopa-roadmap/README.md

 ### Web App V2
 Displays the APOD image of the day, then continiously morphs between randomly chosen image from the APOD archive.

+### Web App V3
+Arbitrary framework that allows users to upload or point to a list of images/urls and then visit a web address to view a slideshow that morphs between those images fluidly